400-series highways: Design standards

 The 400-series highways always have a minimum 4 lane cross-section with grade separation at all junctions.
 Interchanges tend to be spaced at least 1.5 kilometres apart in urban areas unless there are basket weave ramps or collector lanes to facilitate shorter merge distances.
 In rural areas, interchanges tend to be spaced at least 3 kilometres apart, although exceptions exist.
 When the cross-section of highway is larger than 10 lanes, the road is usually arranged into a local–express lane system, which exist on sections of Highways 400, 401, 403, 404 and 427.
 On all but a few interchanges in the whole system, ramps merge freely on the highway except if there are ramp meters in use, and stop or yield controlled ramps are rare.
-An interchange with stop-controlled ramps onto Highway 400 at Canal Road is currently scheduled for replacement.
+An interchange with stop-controlled ramps onto Highway 400 at Canal Road was permanently closed on 10 June 2025.

 While older freeways have some lapses in safety features, contemporary 400-series highways have design speeds of 130 km/h, speed limits ranging from 80 km/h to 110 kph, various collision avoidance and traffic management systems, and several design standards adopted throughout North America.

 Of note are the Ontario Tall Wall median barrier and the Parclo A-4 interchange design, the latter which became standard in the design for the widening of Highway 401 through Toronto in 1962.
 The Institute of Traffic Engineers subsequently recommended this design to replace the cloverleaf interchange throughout North America.

 Ontario highways rank fourth in North America for fatality rates, with 0.61 fatalities per 10,000 licensed drivers in 2017.
 However, this also includes two-lane provincial highways.

-On May 1, 2019, the government of Ontario was looking towards raising the speed limits of the 400-series highways up to 120 km/h Jeff Yurek, Transportation Minister at that time had stated that "The 400-series highways were built for, I believe, a speed limit of 120 km/h safely."

-A 110 kph trial was set up on three stretches of highways on September 26, 2019, to test the viability of increasing speed limits.

-The three trialed sections along with three more sections were permanently changed to the higher speed limit on April 22, 2022, and two more sections were trialed.
-The two trialed sections were made permanent along with 10 more sections on July 12, 2024.
-On October 2, 2024, Premier Doug Ford mentioned in a press conference that he had directed Transportation Minister Prabmeet Sarkaria to raise the speed limit on all remaining 400-series highway sections “where it is safe to do so”.